The Three Core Technologies Behind STARLITE’s Tribology

 Processing

-To reproduce designed performance consistently in mass production, process design—molding and machining—becomes a decisive factor.
+To reproduce designed performance in mass production, process design—especially molding and machining—is critical.

-At Starlite, we account for polymer behavior such as warpage and shrinkage, and design and control tooling (including mold design), molding conditions, and machining/finishing parameters.
-This allows us to translate requirements into production-ready specifications and process windows that can be reliably replicated on the manufacturing line.
+We account for polymer behavior such as warpage and shrinkage, and design and manage tooling, molding conditions, and machining and finishing parameters to translate requirements into production-ready specifications and process windows.

 1) Molding & Tooling Engineering

-To shape difficult-to-process materials such as PEEK exactly as intended, we optimize proprietary mold design and molding processes.
-We translate flow simulation results into precise tooling structures, and select the best method—compression molding, injection molding, or lamination—to stabilize dimensional accuracy, appearance, and durability.
+To shape difficult-to-process materials such as PEEK as intended, we translate flow simulation results into tooling design and select the best method—compression, injection, or lamination—to stabilize accuracy, appearance, and durability.

 2) Process Window Design & Control (Molding × Machining)